tgaillard1/infrastructureless_multi-agent/README.md

     ```bash
     poetry run adk web
     ```
-    Select the data_science from the dropdown
+    Select the infra_multiagent from the dropdown